 The wings of a bat have no quills.
 They are only thin pieces of skin stretched upon a framework of bones.
 Besides this, it may be said that while he is a [. . .] known only as a quadruped, he can rise up into the air and fly from place to place like a bird.
 There is a funny fable about the bat founded upon this double character of beast and bird.
 An owl was once p-p-p-prowling about w-w-when he-- [. . .] so he caught him in his claws and was about to devour him.
 Upon this the bat began to squeal terribly, and he said to the owl, "pray, what do you take me for that you use me thus?"

 Caroline, as substitute teacher, tells the children the full story of “Stone Soup.”
-It is, perhaps, a modern version of the tale, but there’s no doubt that the story appeared at least as early as 1720, and by 1806 had appeared in English.
+The version she tell is possibly a modern version of the tale, but there’s no doubt that the story appeared at least as early as 1720, and by 1806 had appeared in English.

 “Days of Sunshine, Days of Shadow, Parts 1 and 2”

 Caroline gives Laura a glass bread-plate decorated with a quote from Matthew 6:11 (“Give Us This Day Our Daily Bread”).

 Reverend Alden says to Mr. Edwards, who is struggling to give up drinking, “But He held my hand, and I held His.
 Isaiah, take his hand.”

 God’s help in the form of an outstretched hand is a common Bible theme and does not correspond to any particular verse, but Isaiah 41:13 is a good example of the image: